jsorbo/jsorbo.github.io/README.md

 });
 ```

+    This design makes the application difficult to modify.
+If the logic for the map and the chart were
+    completely separated, one could more easily add features such as highlighting states on mouseover
+    or zooming into time intervals.

 * Highlight a state on the map when mousing over the time series.

     This feature was not implemented.
 However, it should be trivial to add a feature where a